Best Lightweight Conditioners for Fine Hair (That Don’t Flatten It)

 1) It leaves too much coating behind

-Fine hair gets weighed down quickly, so if a conditioner leaves too much residue, your hair may feel:
+Fine hair gets weighed down quickly, so if a conditioner leaves too much residue, you’ll often notice:

 2) It’s too rich for your hair type